-Toolbx is a tool for Linux systems, and specifically Fedora, that creates and manages development environment containers.
+Toolbx is a tool for Linux systems, specifically Fedora, that creates and manages development environment containers.
 Its purpose is to group development dependencies in a mutable container separate from the base operating system both for the benefit of separating concerns and allowing dev. environments to be reused and shared.

 Typical usage might look like this: